 You should research individual plans through companies that insure international students in the U.S.

 While working under OPT, you may receive insurance through your employer; however, it is very common to have a gap in insurance coverage between the student plan’s end date and potential coverage through an employer.

 It is a regulatory requirement that you maintain insurance coverage for the duration of your stay.

 Graduation, Commencement, and Diplomas

 Specific steps must be taken to apply for graduation, participate in the Commencement Ceremony, and ensure that your diploma will be mailed to the correct address.
-Visit the Office of the Registrar's Graduation, Commencement & Diplomas information page for more details.
+Visit the Office of the University Registrar’s Graduation webpage for more details.

 Inviting Family Members to Visit the U.S.